Skip to content

 Create Loop App in App Store Connect

-If have previously used some kind of remote build, like diawi or TestFlight, you may have your Loop in the App Store but can't see it.
+If you have previously used some kind of remote build, like diawi or TestFlight, you may have your Loop in the App Store but can't see it.
 Don't worry - there are instructions for this case.

 1. Open this link: App Store Connect / Apps to view your apps; log in if needed.